LeaVerou/lea.verou.me/docs/var-groups/index.md

 This is also a problem when adopting external libraries and design systems.
 Currently, most libaries, design systems, icon libraries etc. have to use lengthy namespacing to avoid conflicts.
 E.g. [Adobe Spectrum](https://spectrum.adobe.com/page/color-palette/) prefixes each color with `--spectrum-global-color-` (e.g. `--spectrum-global-color-celery-100`).
+They also often use color names that the author may want to remap to simpler names.
-The effort needed for an author to remap all of these to more reasonable names is non-trivial.
+The effort needed for an author to remap all of these to more reasonable names is non-trivial (Radix UI even has [a section on this](https://www.radix-ui.com/themes/docs/theme/color#aliasing-colors) — note that this is *just* for one color!).

 ### Pain point 2: Repetitiveness and verbosity